apimediaru/SuperBoxSelect/docs/usage.md

 Field Template | **(System setting superboxselect.advanced = active)** Field template for the SuperBoxSelect (could contain html tags).
 Default: {title} ({id}) | -
 Limit to Related Context | **(Type = Resource)** If Yes, will only include the Resources related to the context of the current Resource. | No
 Max.
 Elements | Maximum number of elements in the list.
-0 means no limit | - Package | **(System setting superboxselect.advanced = active)** Folder name of a package, where the 'types' getlists processor are retrieved from (if the system setting superboxselect.advanced is active). | -
-Page Size | **(Type = Resource)** If the page size is greater than 0 and max. elements is 1, a pagination is displayed in the footer of the dropdown list. | -
+0 means no limit | - Page Size | **(Type = Resource)** If the page size is greater than 0 and max. elements is 1, a pagination is displayed in the footer of the dropdown list. | -
 Parents | **(Type = Resource)** A list of IDs to grab children for the list. | - Stack Items | If enabled, the SuperBoxSelect items will be stacked one per line.
 Per default the items are displayed inline. | No